Irregular triads in 3-uniform hypergraphs: Statements of results

 Given a hereditary $3$-graph property $\calH$, we say it has \emph{bounded $\VC_2$-dimension}\footnote{For the model theorist, $\calH$ has bounded $\VC_2$-dimension if and only if the edge relation is an $\NIP_2$-formula in every model of $T_{\calH}$.} (is $\NIP_2$) if there is some $k\geq 1$ such that $\VC_2(H)\leq k$ for all $H\in \calH$.
 In this case, we define the \emph{$\VC_2$-dimension of $\calH$}, $\VC_2(\calH)$, to be $\max\{\VC_2(H): H\in \calH\}$.
 Otherwise, we say that $\calH$ has \emph{unbounded $\VC_2$-dimension} (has $\IP_2$), and write $\VC_2(\calH)=\infty$.
 This notion has several equivalent formulations, for example the following (see \cite{Chernikov.2019}).

 \begin{fact} $\calH$ has unbounded $\VC_2$-dimension if and only if $\trip(\calH)$ contains every finite $3$-partite $3$-graph. \end{fact}

-This is analogous to the graph setting, where a hereditary graph property $\calH$ has unbounded VC-dimension if and only if $\bip(\calH)$ contains every finite bipartite graph (this is folklore, and an easy exercise).
-In the case of graphs, with a bit more work on top of Theorem \ref{thm:vc}, one can show that a hereditary graph property has bounded VC-dimension if and only if it has regular decompositions where all regular pairs are homogeneous.
+This is analogous to the graph setting, where a hereditary graph property $\calH$ has unbounded $\VC$-dimension if and only if $\bip(\calH)$ contains every finite bipartite graph (this is folklore, and an easy exercise).
+In the case of graphs, with a bit more work on top of Theorem \ref{thm:vc}, one can show that a hereditary graph property has bounded $\VC$-dimension if and only if it has regular decompositions where all \emph{regular} pairs are homogeneous (note this still allows for the possibility of irregular pairs).
 We prove the analogous result for hereditary $3$-graph properties and $\VC_2$-dimension.
-In particular, we first show the following result for $3$-graphs of uniformly bounded $\VC_2$-dimension (see Section \ref{sec:vdischom}).
+In particular, we first show the following result for $3$-graphs of uniformly bounded $\VC_2$-dimension.
+This result appears in Chapter \ref{sec:dischom}, with the proof beginning on page \pageref{proof:vc2finite}.

 \begin{theorem} For all $k\geq 1$, $\e_1>0$, $\e_2:\mathbb{N}\rightarrow (0,1]$, and $\ell_0,t_0\geq 1$, there are $N,T,L\geq 1$ such that the following hold.
-Suppose $H=(V,E)$ is a $3$-graph with $|V|\geq N$ and $\VC_2(H)<k$.
-Then there exist $t_0\leq t\leq T$, $\ell_0\leq \ell\leq L$, and a $(\e_1,\e_2(\ell),t,\ell)$-decomposition of $V$ which is $(\e_1,\e_2(\ell))$-regular and $\e_1$-homogeneous with respect to $H$. \end{theorem}
+Suppose $H=(V,F)$ is a $3$-graph with $|V|\geq N$ and $\VC_2(H)<k$.
+Then there exist $t_0\leq t\leq T$, $\ell_0\leq \ell\leq L$, and a $(t,\ell,\e_1,\e_2(\ell))$-decomposition of $V$ which is $(\e_1,\e_2(\ell))$-regular and $\e_1$-homogeneous with respect to $H$. \end{theorem}